Obstructions to approximating tropical curves in surfaces via intersection theory: Preliminaries

-The next definition is an equivalent definition of the tropical intersection multiplicity of two tropical curves $C_1$ and $ C_2$ contained in a fan tropical plane.
-This definition is equivalent to the one from \cite{Shaw}, and so it is independent of the choice of $\Delta$.
+We define next the tropical intersection multiplicity of two tropical curves $C_1$ and $ C_2$ contained in a fan tropical plane.
+By {\cite[Theorem 8.10]{FranRau}} this definition is equivalent to the one from \cite{AlRa1}, \cite{Shaw}, and so it is independent of the choice of $\Delta$.

 \begin{definition} Let $\P\subset(\CC^*)^N$ be a non-degenerate plane and $\Delta$ a primitive $N$-simplex giving a degree $1$ compactification of $\P$.
 Given two fan tropical curves $C_1$ and $C_2$ in $\trp(\P)$, we define their tropical intersection number in $\trp(\P)$ as